MeisonIndustries/Stem_Members/docs/index.md

 ![Machines.jpg](images/Machines.jpg){width=80%} <br/><br/>

-And the newly created Computer Lab!<br/>
+A newly created Computer Lab to help enrich our environment and continued growth with additional STEM development! <br/>

 ![Computer-Lab.jpg](images/Computer-Lab.jpg){width=80%} <br/><br/>

 ## Home
-The home section (this section) contains various materials related to the camps, nagivating the materials and other administrative information relating to the Saplings STEM objectives and deliverables:
+The home section (this section) contains various materials related to the camps, navigating the materials and other administrative information relating to the Saplings STEM objectives and deliverables:

 ## Engineering Program Overview<br/>